Mechanics of motion

 The thing that makes snowboarding possible is the range of motion and balance that the human body naturally has.
-The basics of this motion is flexing and extending in three dimensions as well as rotating.
+The basics of this movement are flexing and extending as well as rotating.
 The more we understand about how this works and work towards improving our range of motion the better we will become at snowboarding.

 The last type of movement used is rotary movement.
 Rotary movement is the action of twisting your body to on side or the other.
 There are several types of rotary movement including upper body rotating, lower body rotating and anticipation.
 Your head controls a great deal of your twisting.
 When turning a person will anticipate the motion and look where they wish to go, twist there upper body thus creating the energy needed to execute the turn and then follow through by rotating their lower body to line up with their head and upper body.

 One key way to improving all of these motions is to be flexible and limber.
-The best way to do this is to stretch regularly is such a way that it compliments the motions you will use when snowboarding.
+The best way to do this is to stretch regularly is such a way that it compliments the movements you will use when snowboarding.
 The safest and easiest method of stretching is static stretching.
-Static stretching involves moving into a position that lengthens your muscles and holding that position for a short period of time.
-The following are some ideas of stretches that may be helpful to you of course seek professional advice to determine the best routine for you.
+Static stretching involves moving into a position that lengthens your muscles and holding that position for a short period.
+The following are some ideas of stretches that may be helpful to you.
+But don’t forget to seek medical or professional advice before proceeding.

 1. Calf stretching

 Lean against a wall and slide your right foot about two feet behind you.
 With the left leg bent and your right leg straight, push down on your right foot until you feel it on the top of your calf.
 Hold for a few seconds and switch sides.